cloudberrydb/cloudberrydb/DEV_SETUP.md

 ```

 Once initialized, you are now ready to run GPDB.
 One more configuration to set,
-which you can do by typing into the guest terminal the following command:
+which you can accomplish by issuing the following command from the guest terminal:
 ```shell
 printf '# Remember the master data directory location\n' >> ~/.bashrc printf 'export MASTER_DATA_DIRECTORY=$GPDATA/master/gpseg-1\n' >> ~/.bashrc